-2018/19 £000 2019/20 £000
+2019/20 £000 2020/21 000

-(24) Interest receivable and similar income (18)
+(18) Interest receivable and similar income (7)

-(24) Total (18)
+(18) Total (7)

-3. Comprehensive Income and Expenditure Statement - Taxation and Non Specific Grant Incomes
+3. Comprehensive Income and Expenditure Statement

+- Taxation and Non Specific Grant Incomes

 The Scheme is funded by contributions received from the local authorities within the area served by the Scheme and from a draw on reserves.
 The funding is set as part of the budget process and takes account of expected participation, changes in fares and the level of reserves.
-The funding split per local authority is based on the number of over 60's within each council area taken from the latest mid-year population survey.